LukeAnglin/WebApp/categories/Data-Science/MarkovChains.md

 \end{bmatrix}
 $$

 Note that **in this case** we only have ones and zeroes, because the states are <span class="red">mutually exclusive</span>.
 However, some Markov chains will not have mutually exclusive states, and therefore the initial state vector may have non-binary values.
-To clarify, the **steady state vector** is the vector that represents

 We can represent this as matrix vector multiplication now, where the product, $\vec{b}$ is equivalent to the probability distribution of being in a growing state or a shrinking state the next day.